LimJiaJing/cz-4031-project-2/README.md

 ```
 # Login Details

-1. Access the preprocessing file and edit lines 9-12
+1. Access the preprocessing.py file and edit lines 9-12
 2. Lines 9-12 will be edited according to the User's Database Account Details

 # Two ways to run the program